avishek-choudhary/Super-Store-Sales-Analysis/README.md

 * Created an interactive dashboard to track and analyze online sales data.
 * Used complex parameters to drill down in worksheet and customization using filters and slicers.
-* Created connections, joined new tables, did calculations to manipulate data, and enabled user-driven parameters for visualization.
+* Did calculations to manipulate data, and enabled user-driven parameters for visualization.
+* Forecasted sales data
 * Used different types of customized visualization (bar chart, pie chart, donut chart, clustered bar chart, scatter chart, line chart, area chart, map, slicers, etc)

 ## Conclusion